Hafsa Şeyda Burucu

-Hafsa Şeyda Burucu (born December 24, 1991 in Serdivan, Turkey) is a European champion Turkish karateka competing currently in the kumite -68 kg division.
+Hafsa Şeyda Burucu (born December 24, 1991) is a European champion Turkish karateka competing currently in the kumite -68 kg division.
 She is a member of Sakarya Büyükşehir Belediyespor Club.

 Şeyda Burucu became European champion at the 2012 European Karate Championships held in Adeje, Tenerife, Spain.
 In 2013, she defended her European champion title in Budapest, Hungary.

+Life

 Burucu was born to Tercan Burucu and his wife Saniye.
 She has two sisters Sümeyye and Zehra Rumeysa.
 She is a student of physical education at Sakarya University.